-4. ROLES AND RESPONSIBILITIES
+3. ROLES AND RESPONSIBILITIES

-4.1 The Governing Body will exercise their duty and have regard to the Children and Families Act 2014 and the Equality Act 2010.
-This will include ensuring that our school's arrangements supporting disability and medical conditions, equality, school and SEND information pertinent to the SEND Policy are published on the school website.

-4.2 The SENCO is a qualified and experienced teacher.
+- 4.1 The Governing Body will exercise their duty and have regard to the Children and Families Act 2014 and the Equality Act 2010.
+This will include ensuring that our school's arrangements supporting disability and medical conditions, equality, school and SEND information pertinent to the SEND Policy are published on the school website. - 4.2 The SENCO is a qualified and experienced teacher.
 The SENCO has completed the National Accredited SENCO Award.
-There is regular liaison with external services including the County Psychology Service (Educational Psychologist), SEN Specialist Services, Hearing and Vision Support Service, the School Nurse and other colleagues from health, such as Speech and Language Therapy, Occupational Therapy and Physiotherapy and other services such as Social Care.

-4.3 The SENCO liaises closely with key staff including the Headteacher, who has responsibility for Looked After Children and Safeguarding, and class teachers and support staff requiring advice on how to help students to reach their potential.
+There is regular liaison with external services including the County Psychology Service (Educational Psychologist), SEN Specialist Services, Hearing and Vision Support Service, the School Nurse and other colleagues from health, such as Speech and Language Therapy, Occupational Therapy and Physiotherapy and other services such as Social Care. - 4.3 The SENCO liaises closely with key staff including the Headteacher, who has responsibility for Looked After Children and Safeguarding, and class teachers and support staff requiring advice on how to help students to reach their potential.
 The school has team Teaching Assistants who also liaise with teachers and the SENCO.

-5. ADMISSION ARRANGEMENTS
+4. ADMISSION ARRANGEMENTS

-5.1 Our school uses the local authority arrangement for School Admissions.
-The agreement is mindful of national requirements supporting all children/young people including those who are disabled, in a fair and non-discriminatory way, when securing admission to school.

-5.2 In addition to this the school makes appropriate reasonable adjustments to accommodate those who are disabled.
+- 5.1 Our school uses the local authority arrangement for School Admissions.
+The agreement is mindful of national requirements supporting all children/young people including those who are disabled, in a fair and non-discriminatory way, when securing admission to school. - 5.2 In addition to this the school makes appropriate reasonable adjustments to accommodate those who are disabled.
 Where adaptations are required to support physical or medical needs, we liaise with the local authority education services, health services and parents / carers to ensure that appropriate arrangements are made to meet individual medical conditions.
 More information can be found in the Local Offer information held on the local authority's website at www.dorsetforyou.com/local-offer.

-6. FACILITIES FOR THOSE WITH SPECIAL EDUCATIONAL NEEDS / DISABILITY

-6.1 The school has an Accessibility Plan that is monitored, reviewed and reported upon annually to the Governing Body in compliance with legal requirements.
-We are mindful of the duties under the Equality Act 2010 as amended in September 2012 to provide Auxiliary Aids and Services where appropriate as detailed in 'The Equality Act 2010 and schools - (May 2014)'.
+5. FACILITIES FOR THOSE WITH SPECIAL EDUCATIONAL NEEDS / DISABILITY under the Equality Act 2010 as amended in September 2012 to provide Auxiliary Aids and Services where appropriate as detailed in 'The Equality Act 2010 and schools - (May 2014)'.
 We comply with the requirement to support children/young people with disability as defined by the Act.